MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 Activity from your TFS project will start appearing in your Teams channel.

-## Kanban board in Teams (Team Services only)
+## Kanban board in Teams (VSTS only)

 <img alt="Kanban board tab in Teams channel" src="./_img/teams/Teams Kanban board 2.png" style="border: 1px solid #CCCCCC; width:100%; display:block;margin-right:auto;margin-left:auto;margin-top:10px" />

-Developers and product managers can track and create new work items by bringing their Team Services Kanban boards right into Microsoft Teams.
+Developers and product managers can track and create new work items by bringing their VSTS Kanban boards right into Microsoft Teams.
 All your favorite Kanban board features - live refresh, card styling, tag coloring, extensions, and more - are available without leaving your team's channel.

 >[!NOTE]
 >The Kanban board integration has the following limitations
 >1.
-Only works for Visual Studio Team Services (Team Foundation Server is not supported)
+Only works for VSTS (Team Foundation Server is not supported)
 >2.
-Only Kanban boards within Team Services accounts in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured.
+Only Kanban boards within VSTS accounts in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured.

-### Configuring your Team Services Kanban board for Microsoft Teams
+### Configuring your VSTS Kanban board for Microsoft Teams

 1. To bring your Kanban board into Microsoft Teams, click the '+' ('add new tab') button on the top nav of your team channel.
-Find the Visual Studio icon and follow the steps to connect to your Team Services account.
+Find the Visual Studio icon and follow the steps to connect to your VSTS account.

 <img alt="Add a new tab to Teams channel" src="./_img/teams/Teams Kanban board 3.png" style="border: 1px solid #CCCCCC; width:80%; display:block;margin-right:auto;margin-left:auto;margin-top:10px" />

-1. Once you have authenticated and selected your Team Services account, select the project, team and level of the board you want to add.
+1. Once you have authenticated and selected your VSTS account, select the project, team and level of the board you want to add.

 <img alt="Kanban board tab configuration" src="./_img/teams/Teams Kanban board 4.png" style="border: 1px solid #CCCCCC; width:80%; display:block;margin-right:auto;margin-left:auto;margin-top:10px" />